 Salt water (saline solutions)

 Salt water (saline) may be helpful to clear a blocked nose for a short time.
 You can buy saline drops from a chemist or get them on prescription.
 They are sometimes used in babies who are congested, so they are better able to feed.
 There are also saline sprays and solutions which aim to wash out the passageways of the nose.
 These all make the gunk blocking the nose more liquid, so that it drains out more easily.

 Menthol vapours, rubs and pastilles

-The most commonly used decongestant drops or sprays are:
+The most commonly used decongestant drops or nasal sprays are: